Safeeya-Munawwar/Mahaweli-Tours-Holidays-Tour-Website/README.md

 - EmailJS for sending booking inquiries
 - jsPDF for generating downloadable PDF itineraries
 - CSS with inline styles and custom hover effects
-- Floating WhatsApp integration for easy contact
+- Floating WhatsApp and Book Tour buttons for UX
+- Fully responsive layouts for desktop, tablet, and mobile

 ### Backend
 - Node.js with Express.js RESTful API